 Careers 9

-Careers 9 is a course outside of the timetable but supported in the students’ Socials 9 class.
-The Career Facilitator, Mrs. Luteijn will work with the students in their Block D class to provide an opportunity for the students to meet their Careers 9 curricular outcomes for the year.
+Careers 9 is a course outside of the timetable but supported by the Careers 9 teacher, Mr. Perry, who will work with the students to meet their Careers 9 learning outcomes with some RTI sessions.
 Students will continue to collect evidence and reflect on their learning in their MyBlueprint Portfolios started in middle school.
 If their tasks are not completed in class it can be done on a computer at home.

 Career Life Education 10 (CLE10)